SiliconLabs/peripheral_examples/series2/iadc/iadc_single_low_current/readme.txt

     EFR32xG23 ~23uA
     EFR32xG24 ~23uA
     EFR32xG25 ~34uA
+    EFR32xG27 ~25uA
     *There is some part-to-part/board-to-board variance; this is a rough typical current*
-9. After completing NUM_SAMPLES conversions, the LDMA will wake the MCU from EM2 and toggle LED0 to indicate transfer completion before returning to EM2 until the next transfer completes; additional current draw in profiler is LED current consumption
+9. After completing NUM_SAMPLES conversions, the LDMA will wake the MCU from EM2 and toggle LED to indicate transfer completion before returning to EM2 until the next transfer completes; additional current draw in profiler is LED current consumption
 10. Energy Profiler can at this point be paused and the data saved.